 Stay under the maximum rear axle weight

 All of the above points can be covered by one – when you are loaded and ready to travel, you need to be under the rear axle weight.
 If you aren’t, your insurance can walk away from any claims and your chances of having a bad accident are greatly increased.
+Weights and weight distribution are super important in a 4WD, and are covered in the 32 ways to make your 4WD illegal.

 Don’t be put off, just be smart